SonamShukla10/Linux-Server-Configuration/README.md

  * Generate a SSH key pair on the local machine:
    $ ssh-keygen

- *  file name where rsa key pair has save : lightsailDefaultKeyPair.pem
+ *  file name where rsa key pair has saved : lightsailDefaultKeyPair.pem and public key lightsailDefaultKeyPair.pem.pub

    And passphrase : sonam